Local Hack Day is the easiest way to bring new technologies to your community. Sign up today to host this 12-hour digital demo day for your community.

 What do hackers do at my Local Hack Day?

 Attending a Local Hack Day is like attending a lightweight version of an overnight hackathon.
-During the event, hackers will do the following:
+During the virtual event, hackers will do the following:

 Where does Local Hack Day take place?